Among Four of Us

 Here is where the conceit gets interesting.

-What they talk about initially are the inconveniences and troubles imposed upon them by Covid-19, new realities that root the film in our specific time.
+What they talk about initially are the inconveniences and troubles imposed upon them by Covid-19, new realities that root the film in our specific moment in time.
 What is mentioned will ring true for many viewers: the irritation of being stuck at home, the anxiety of jobs drying up, a sense of isolation and angst over an uncertain future etc. Naturally, these middle-aged characters slip into nostalgia and lament the gap between their past ambitions and their present realities and this is where the presence of that aforementioned fourth person, a woman named Sayoko, looms heavily over the four.

 A mercurial figure, Sayoko is cast alternately as playfully sexually provocative person or a destructive siren-like figure depending upon a character’s history with her.
 There’s a sense of “neko wo kaburu” (猫をかぶる) from all of the tall tales the three relate but as the conversation goes on an intensity builds and different layers of ressentiment are shown towards Sayoko and we get the feeling that her influence infected and derailed their lives in a way similar to Covid-19.